ota-meshi/eslint-plugin-jsonc/README.md

 This ESLint plugin provides linting rules relate to better ways to help you avoid problems when using [JSON], [JSONC] and [JSON5].

+- You can use ESLint to lint [JSON].
-- You can apply rules similar to the rules you use for JavaScript to JSON using the shareable config `"plugin:jsonc/auto-config"` provided by this plugin.
+- You can apply rules similar to the rules you use for JavaScript to JSON using the [`"jsonc/auto"`](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/auto.html) rule provided by this plugin.
 - You can choose the appropriate config provided by this plugin depending on whether you are using [JSON], [JSONC] or [JSON5].
+- Supports [Vue SFC](https://vue-loader.vuejs.org/spec.html) custom blocks such as `<i18n>`.
+  Requirements `vue-eslint-parser` v7.3.0 and above.
+- Supports ESLint directives. e.g. `// eslint-disable-next-line`
+- You can check your code in real-time using the ESLint editor integrations.

 You can check on the [Online DEMO](https://ota-meshi.github.io/eslint-plugin-jsonc/playground/).